This is an in-depth comparison of a website and a sales funnel.

 1. Awareness

-The highest number of potential customers are in this stage of the process.
+The highest number of potential customers is in this stage of the process.
 They’ve identified an issue, started looking for a solution, and discovered a business via content marketing, social media marketing, or another method.

 2. Interest